zzzprojects/docs/dynamic-linq.net/pages/getting-started/02-dynamic-extension-methods.md

 ---
-PermaID: 101001
+Permalink: dynamic-extension-methods
-Name: Dynamic Extensions Methods
+Name: Dynamic Extension Methods
 ---

-# Dynamic Extensions Methods
+# Dynamic Extension Methods

 The `DynamicQueryableExtensions` class implements extension methods for dynamically querying objects that implement the `IQueryable<T>` interface.
 These methods correspond to their `System.Linq.Queryable` counterparts, except that they operate on `IQueryable` instead of `IQueryable<T>` and use strings instead of lambda expressions to express predicates, selectors, and orderings.